Green burial tour

 Learn about the ways we are able to assist you in the greatest transformation of your lifetime as part of our community natural cemetery.
 Whether you wish to have your cremains returned to the forest or have a natural burial, ceremonially placing your body back into the earth, we can help.

-Just Love Forest offers natural burial, a dignified and environmentally conscious way to care for the body.
+Just Love Forest offers green burial, a dignified and environmentally conscious way to care for the body.
 Our natural burial services minimize environmental impact, conserving natural resources, reducing carbon emissions, and preserving habitats.
-We offer various options including natural, and the planting of cremains in our wildflower gardens.
-Natural burials are dedicated entirely to eco-friendly practices.
+We offer various options including green, and the planting of cremains in our wildflower gardens.
+Green burials are dedicated entirely to eco-friendly practices.
 Certified by independent experts, our services align with the highest ethical and environmental standards.

 However, the Civil War significantly altered burial practices due to the need for preserving and transporting soldiers' bodies, leading to the widespread use of embalming.
 In the 1900s, cremation gained popularity as it was considered a modern and hygienic approach, especially following several epidemics that raised concerns about the transmission of diseases from corpses.